kmatarese/glide/README.md

 prefixing the node name.
 For example, `SQLLoad` requires a `conn` and a `table` argument, as well as having a few optional arguments.
 Since the node is named "load", the CLI will automatically generate required args called `--load_conn` and `--load_table`.

-By default, the first positional argument(s) expected on the CLI is used to populate the `data` argument.
 Additionally, the default help strings are extracted from the run() method documentation if you use numpy docstring format.

+By default, the first positional argument(s) expected on the CLI are used to populate the `data` argument.
+If the top node of your pipeline is a subclass of `NoInputNode` then the CLI will automatically skip the `data` CLI arg and not try to pass any data as the first positional argument to the wrapped function.

 Let's ignore the fact that you can't pass a real database connection object on the command line for a second and see how you